creativeprojects/resticprofile/README.md

 keep-tag = [ "forever" ]
 compact = false
 prune = false
-# if path is NOT specified, it will be copied from the 'backup' source
+# path can be a boolean ('true' meaning to copy source paths from 'backup')
+# or a path or list of paths to use instead.
+Default is `true` if not specified.
-# path = []
+#path = []
+# tag can be a boolean ('true' meaning to copy tag set from 'backup')
-# the tags are NOT copied from the 'backup' command
+# or a custom set of tags.
+Default is 'false', meaning that tags are NOT used.
-tag = [ "test", "dev" ]
+tag = true
 # host can be a boolean ('true' meaning current hostname) or a string to specify a different hostname
 host = true